Ademolaoduola/networkwalks-w2-B083--footprinting-scanning--/README.md

 1. Liability Disclaimer:
 I have performed these activities only on the systems and devices where I had secured written permission, or on devices and systems that I own myself.
 All of this material is for education and research purposes only.
 Do not use anything from here to break the law.
 The instructor, the authors and Networkwalks are not responsible for what you do with this knowledge.
 Every action you take is your own responsibility.
 Misuse can lead to criminal charges, heavy fines, loss of your job, and a permanent record.
 In most countries, unauthorized access is a crime even when nothing is damaged.

-2. Introduction
+2. Introduction:
 This report covers footprinting the networkwalks.com domain using multiple Kali Linux tools (W2-PM1) and scanning my own local network with Zenmap (W2-PM5).
 One module covers the footprinting phase and the other covers the scanning phase, so together they show how an attacker moves from gathering publicly available information to mapping the live hosts on a network.
 This is the Week 2 part of my ongoing Cybersecurity & Ethical Hacking internship at Networkwalks.

 The footprinting commands were run in Kali Linux 2026.3 inside Oracle VirtualBox.
 The scanning activity was performed on a Windows 10 PC with Nmap 7.991 and Zenmap installed.
 Every step below includes the exact command used, the result I observed, a screenshot as evidence, and a short note on why the finding matters from an attacker’s point of view.

-3. Tools Used
+3. Tools Used:

 The table below lists each tool used in this report and its purpose.